Ram Singh of Sitamau: Reign

 During his reign, Sitamau became a seat of learning and culture.
 Following India's independence in 1947, he signed the instrument of accession and the standstill agreement, through which he acceded his state to the Dominion of India.
 Upon the formation of Madhya Pradesh, Sitamau was merged into it, and he handed over his state's management to the newly formed state government on 20 June 1948.
 His privy purse was 58,000 rupees, of which 48,000 rupees were dynastic and 10,000 rupees were personal.

 Personal life

-He was married three times and had three sons and two daughters.
-He married, firstly, in 1902 to a daughter of the Raja of Chhota Udaipur; secondly, in 1903 to a daughter of the Thakur of Baleri in Bikaner; and thirdly to a granddaughter of the Thakur of Maroli in Udaipur.
-His sons were Raghubir Singh, Govind Singh, and Raghunath Singh.
-His daughters were Chand Kanwar and Kishan Kanwar.

 He was a good poet and encouraged his children and others to take part in literary activities.
 He personally taught his children English.

 Death

 He died on 25 May 1967, and was succeeded by his grandson, Krishan Singh, as the Raja of Sitamau.

 Honours

 He was invested with the insignia of Knight Commander of the Order of the Indian Empire by George V on the occasion of the Delhi durbar of 1911.